sallan2/themichjam.github.io/index.md

 ## Introduction

 This is the most basic introduction to R that his meant to be a jumping off point in your journey!
 This is only a short workshop after all!
-Some of this work has been influenced by the PsyTeachR iniative at the University of Glasgow, and Saghir Bashir's work with the Women in Parliament dataset.
-Find lots and lots of useful resources here: https://gupsych.github.io/data_skills/01_intro.html and https://github.com/saghirb/WiP-tidyverse
+Some of this work has been influenced by the [PsyTeachR](https://psyteachr.github.io/) and [Q-Step](https://www.gla.ac.uk/schools/socialpolitical/q-stepcentre/) iniatives at the University of Glasgow, and Saghir Bashir's work with the [Women in Parliament dataset](https://github.com/saghirb/WiP-tidyverse).

 Please take a look at these resources in your own time!